Shawn-Nichol/AndroidKotlinGuide/Test/7)Mockito.md

 - Add the open keyword to classes and methods that you'll mock
 - Create an interface and have the class implement the interface.
 Then just mock the interface.

+## Mock
+using a Mock of a class will let you stub methods simulate a particular situation in a test.
+It'll also verify if one or more methods were called on that mock.

 ## Stubbing
 Uses a fake collaborator object that always returns the same results.